benbayard/lightbox/README.md

 # Welcome To Lightbox

-This is my attempt at a Typescript version of a lightbox.
+This is a Typescript and Javascript implementation of a lightbox.
+A grid view of images, when clicked opens a lightbox with arrows.
+The arrows are built in CSS using borders.

-## Features:

-1. Fully Documented using TypeDoc comments.
-1. Fully linted code using TSLint.
+I built the app using ES6 / ES7(typescript), CSS3 and HTML5.
+The HTML5 features are around
+DOM manipulation and CSS classes.
+The CSS3 is mostly CSS variables, view units and transform.

+### Browser Support
+This works in Chrome and Firefox.
+Working on iOS Safari and desktop Safari works except for data fetching.
+Unfortunately, `window.fetch` is not supported until
+Safari `10.2.1`.

+### Features
 1. Support for google images, flickr, and giphy.
-1. Typesafe javascript.
 1. CSS using variables for added maintainability.
 1. Easily add new providers by conforming to a documented API.

-## Terminology:

-* **Namespace:** A namespace in Typescript is very similar to a default export in ES6.
-However, importing it is done with a typescript special comment that references the path.
-This is the only way to use the typescript compiler without a module bundler like `Webpack`.
+### Factories

-* **Factory:** A namespace that allows for an HTML element to be
+A set of function that enables an HTML element to be
   * Created
   * Destroyed
   * Updated
+This would be close to a `Component`.

+## Javascript
+The Javascript version of this app uses webpack for bundling, but otherwise does not transform the code.
+Native ES6 (except for bundling) is running in the browser.

+## Typescript
+The Typescript version of this app is built using just the typescript compiler.

+### Why Namespaces?
+A namespace in Typescript is very similar to a default export in ES6.
+However, importing it is done with a typescript special comment that references the path.
+This is the only way to use the typescript compiler without a module bundler like `Webpack`.

-## Getting Started
+### Getting Started

 To get started first install all the dependencies with